pa2si/erdkugel/README.md

 - privacy route
 - diferent header for homepage and routes
 - footer for main layout.js
-- HP section one
-- HP section two
-  - Plugins with animated text

 to do:

-Klangee imitieren!
+- Check responsive of Title
+- Check responsive of About

 seperate the Refs for two cases. one the background div for the blur and the other for the y and x effect